Hosting and Using CSS Files on Shopify: A Comprehensive Guide

 Benefits of CSS File Hosted on Shopify

 Hosting CSS files directly on Shopify offers a streamlined approach to managing your store’s design.
-By keeping your stylesheets within Shopify’s ecosystem, you gain better control over your store’s appearance while ensuring optimal performance.
+Keeping your stylesheets in Shopify’s ecosystem gives you better control over your store’s look.
+It also helps ensure optimal performance.

 Hosting CSS files on Shopify offers several benefits: